2% on the front; different story on the back

 When “fat-free” really means 100% fat!

-J. Morris Hicks, author and activist.
-Working daily to promote health, hope and harmony on planet Earth.
+J. Morris Hicks, working daily to promote health, hope and harmony on planet Earth.

 Don’t drink/eat unpasturized dairy products either!
 Milk is not a healthy food for humans, period.
 Go to http://www.notmilk.com and http://www.milksucks.com and to http://drmcdougall.com.